kubesphere/website/content/en/blogs/TiDB-on-KubeSphere-using-qke.md

 ![tidb-cluster-deployment-ready](https://ap3.qingstor.com/kubesphere-website/docs/20201027132450.png)

-2. tidb, tikv and pd are all stateful applications which can be found in **StatefulSets**.
-Note that tikv and tidb will be created automatically and it may take a while before displaying in the list.
+2. TiDB, TiKV and pd are all stateful applications which can be found in **StatefulSets**.
+Note that TiKV and TiDB will be created automatically and it may take a while before displaying in the list.

 ![tidb-statefulsets](https://ap3.qingstor.com/kubesphere-website/docs/20201027134239.png)